netreconlab/ParseCertificateAuthority/README.md

 ---

-Send CSR's and retreive certificates to/from `ca-server` from [Parse-Swift](https://github.com/netreconlab/Parse-Swift) based clients and servers.
+Send CSR's and retreive certificates to/from `ca-server`'s from your own Swift based client and server apps. `Certificatable` allows any object to support certificates while `ParseCertificatable` allows any [ParseObject](https://netreconlab.github.io/Parse-Swift/release/documentation/parseswift/parseobject) from [Parse-Swift](https://github.com/netreconlab/Parse-Swift).

 ## Software Designed for `ca-server`
 - [ca-server](https://github.com/netreconlab/ParseCertificateAuthority) - A certificate authority(CA) that can turn CSR's into certificates